allanbenelli/plantUmlGeneratorCompilerPlugin/Readme.md

 ## Usage

 * Inside the project folder run `./gradlew clean build`
+* Publish the compiler and Gradle plugin to your local Maven repository with `./gradlew publishToMavenLocal`

 The plugin is only active when the build cache is changed.
 This is why you need to run "clean" before building, when you want to see the log output again.